Exoscale Compute Quick Start

 - All outgoing traffic is allowed

 At least one security group has to be associated with an instance.
-The default group is attributed in case you would choose no group.
-You can also add and remove Security Groups later on from the instance details screen.
+If you choose no security group, default

 Anti-Affinity Groups and User Data

-Anti-Affinity Groups are a way to ensure your machines are created on different hypervisors, and User Data is a way to automatically provision your machine with additional software or settings (like installing Wordpress or importing more SSH keys).
+Anti-affinity groups ensure your machines are created on different hypervisors, and user data is a way to automatically provision your instance with additional software or settings.
+For example, installing Wordpress or importing more SSH keypairs.

 Launch the instance creation